 1. Viewpoint variation

-This is one of the challenge with object detection because most detectors are trained with images only from a particular viewpoint.
+This is one of the challenges with object detection because most detectors are trained with images only from a particular viewpoint.

 The objects of interest can be occluded.
 Sometimes only a small portion of an object, as little as few pixels could be visible.

-For example, in the above image, object (cup) is occluded by the person’s handing holding the cup.
+For example, in the above image, the object (cup) is occluded by the person holding the cup.
 When we see only part of an object, in most cases, we can instantly identify what it is.
 Object detector, however, does not perform the same.

 Another example of occlusion is images where a person is holding a mobile phone.
 It is a challenge to detect mobile phones in these images: